Here are 50 React Native interview questions along with their answers. These will help you prepare for interviews:

 Answer:

 Redux is a state management library used for managing and centralizing application state.
-In React Native, Redux is often used with react-redux
+In React Native, Redux is often used with react-redux to provide a predictable state container, making it easier to manage the application’s state.

 Â